-The number of connections that Websense accepts can be increased.
+The following instructions let you increase the number of connections that Websense accepts.

 - 1. Stop the Websense Filtering Service. - 2.
-Navigate to the Websense bin directory (C:\Program Files\Websense\bin or /opt/ Websense/bin, by default) and locate the eimserver.ini file. - 3.
-Make a backup copy of the eimserver.ini file in another directory. - 4.
-Open the eimserver.ini file with a text editor. - Add this line to the file: MaxWISPConnections=<number>
+Navigate to the Websense bin directory (C:\Program Files\Websense\bin or /opt/ Websense/bin, by default) and locate the eimserver.ini file.

+- 3. Make a backup copy of the eimserver.ini file in another directory. - 4.
+Open the eimserver.ini file with a text editor. - 5.
+Add this line to the file: MaxWISPConnections=<number>